laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

     - (23) Lures (1 of each kind)

   - "Pete's Mining Kit" (Custom Extractors Icon) - Contains the following:
-    - (3) "Pete's Nuclear Extractors" - Custom self-powered exotic (purple) extractors
+     - (6) "Pete's Nuclear Extractor" - Custom self-powered exotic (purple) extractors
-    - (3) "Pete's Ore Extractor" - Custom self-powered ore extractors
+     - (10) "Pete's Ore Extractor" - Custom self-powered ore extractors
-    - (1) "Pete's Ice Borer" - Custom self-powered Super-Cooled Ice Borer
+     - (3) "Pete's Ice Borer" - Custom self-powered Super-Cooled Ice Borer
+     - (3) "Pete's Water Borer" - Custom self-powered Water Borer (with double the extraction speed)
+     - (3) "Pete's Portable Water Tanks" - Water Tank with 500L water capacity, of Purified Water!
      - (1) "Pete's Exotic Harvester" - Custom self-powered exotic (red) harvester
      - (10) Portable Beacons - To mark your mining equipment on the map
-    - All custom extractors/harvestor are modified for quick extraction
+    - All custom extractors/harvestor/borers are modified for quick extraction
     - They can be carried & stacked in regular inventory (not in the G-slot)

   - "Pete's Mini Foundry" - Compact version of the Foundry (1/4 the size!)